Huallasaurus

-Huallasaurus (meaning "duck lizard") is an extinct genus of saurolophine hadrosaur from the Late Cretaceous Los Alamitos Formation of Patagonia in Argentina.
+Huallasaurus (meaning "duck lizard") is an extinct genus of saurolophine hadrosaur that lived during the Late Cretaceous of the Los Alamitos Formation of Patagonia in Argentina.
 The type and only species is H. australis.

 Originally named as a species of Kritosaurus in 1984, it was long considered a synonym of Secernosaurus before being recognized as its own distinct genus in a 2022 study, different from other members of Kritosaurini.

 Discovery

 The generic name, "Huallasaurus," combines "hualla," the Mapudungun word for "duck," and the Greek "sauros," meaning "lizard."
 The specific name, "australis," is derived from the Latin "australis," meaning "southern," after the discovery of the holotype specimen in southern Argentina.